-A note on COVID-19: All services are available during lockdown, as I work from home.
-For updates on the pandemic, visit the South African Department of Health’s news portal here.
+For updates on COVID-19, visit the South African Department of Health’s news portal here.

 Copy-editing is much more detailed than structural editing.
-In copy-editing, the editor makes changes to your text, line by line, to correct errors and improve on things like grammar, style, voice, tone and factual accuracy.
-Often, the editor also makes some comments on the overall structure of the text and raises queries for the author to address relating to facts or clarity.
+In copy-editing, the editor makes changes to your text, line by line, to correct errors and improve on things like grammar, style, voice, tone, and factual accuracy.
+Often, the editor also makes some comments on the overall structure of the text and raises queries relating to facts or clarity for the author to address.

-Proofreading involves meticulously identifying errors in the manuscript after copy-editing.
+Proofreading involves meticulously identifying errors in the manuscript after copy-editing and typesetting.
 A good proofreader trains her or his eyes to dwell on every letter or character, combing texts for style, grammar and punctuation errors.
 Good proofreaders add value by spotting factual errors and keeping an eye out for layout issues.

 ‘I am relishing going through the work you have done on my manuscript.
 I’ve published with Shuter & Shooter, Lowry Press, Southern Books, Ravan, Viking, Penguin, Jonathan Ball Publishers, etc. but this is the best editing I’ve ever had … I’m thrilled with the care you have taken and the questions you are asking.
 Many thanks.’ — David Robbins, award-winning author of Walking to Australia

 Ebooks created by Liquid Type are individually tailored, and all technical production is handled in-house, meaning that ebooks by Liquid Type are produced with fine attention to detail, and distinctive consideration is given to preserving the title’s print composition while meeting the demands of adaptable, reflowable rendering across a range of devices and platforms.